-Students are advised to familiarize themselves with Graduate Studies (GS) regulations, which are available on the GS website at http://grad.unm.edu/.
+Students are advised to familiarize themselves with Graduate Studies (GS) regulations, which can be found in the UNM Catalog under >Student Information & Policies > The Graduate Program.

 PLAN I OR PLAN II?

 As soon as you are admitted to the M.A. program, you should start thinking about whether writing a thesis (Plan I) or completing additional coursework (Plan II) would be most suited to your interests and long-range career goals.
 There are benefits to both approaches.
 The intensive research and writing involved in preparing a thesis can be valuable preparation for further studies at the Ph.D. level or for employment in a specific area related to linguistics.
 On the other hand, the M.A. program may be seen as the opportunity to pursue broad experience in linguistics.
 The coursework option ensures a strong foundation in linguistics with an appropriate depth and breadth of knowledge to pursue further studies or professional employment.